knyar/apache2gelf/README.md

 * `--host` to specify graylog2 server
 * `--port` to specify graylog2 GELF port
 * `--facility` to specify log facility
-* `--vhost` to add an extra 'term' to all log messages.
+* `--vhost` to add an extra field called 'vhost' to all log messages.
 This allows you to configure per-virtualhost log handlers (on the expense of running N additional processes, of course) and then filter logs in graylog2 accordingly.

 accesslog2gelf.py
 -----------------